Winchester: Law courts

 Winchester Combined Court Centre hosts both the Crown Court and the County Court.
-It is administered by Her Majesty's Courts Service, an executive agency of the Ministry of Justice.
+It is administered by His Majesty's Courts and Tribunals Service, an executive agency of the Ministry of Justice.
 Winchester is a first-tier court centre and is visited by High Court judges for criminal and for civil cases (in the District Registry of the High Court).
-One of the most high-profile cases to be heard here was the murder trial of Rosemary West in 1995.
+One of the most high-profile cases to be heard here was the murder trial of Rose West in 1995.

 Winchester has a separate district probate registry, which is part of the High Court.
 This court is separate from the main court establishment at the top of Winchester High Street and deals only with probate matters.

 There is a heavily populated Victorian prison, HMP Winchester, opposite the hospital, on the B3040 heading up west from the town centre.

 Media and culture

 Since 1974 Winchester has hosted the annual Hat Fair, a celebration of street theatre that includes performances, workshops, and gatherings at several venues around the city.

 Winchester is the home of Blue Apple Theatre, a theatre company that supports performers with learning disabilities to develop theatre, dance and film productions.
 It won the Queen's Award for Voluntary Service in 2012.
 Founded in 1997, Platform 4 is a National performance and visual arts company based in Winchester.

 Winchester hosts one of the UK's larger farmers' markets, with about 100 stalls.
 The market takes place on the second and last Sunday of the month in the city centre.
-The city also hosts the annual Winchester Cathedral Christmas Market, which runs from mid-November to just before Christmas Day.
+The city also hosts the annual Winchester Cathedral Christmas Market, which runs from mid-November to just before Christmas.

 Four newspapers are published for Winchester.
 The weekly paid-for Hampshire Chronicle, which started out in 1772 reporting national and international news, now concentrates on Winchester and the surrounding area.
 The Southern Daily Echo mostly concerns Southampton, but does also feature Winchester.
 It has an office shared with sister paper the Hampshire Chronicle.
 The Mid-Hants Observer is a free, weekly independent paper for Winchester and nearby villages.
 Its sister paper, the weekly Hampshire Independent, which covers the whole county, is also based in Winchester.
 The free Winchester News Extra closed in 2017.
 Winchester had its own radio station, Win FM, from October 1999 to October 2007.

 In October 2006, the Channel 4 television programme The Best And Worst Places To Live In The UK, the city was celebrated as the "Best Place in the UK to Live in: 2006".
 In March 2016, Winchester was named as the best place to live in Britain by the "Sunday Times Best Places To Live" guide.